 Tuition for the 2020 Fall class is $425.
 Students are required to purchase a Pigment Kit from the Institute that will contain the dry pigment needed for the class, at an additional cost of $50.00 (unless one has already been purchased for a previous class).
 Costs of any other personal supplies (brushes, pencils, palettes, etc.) will be purchased by the student.
 We offer a 20% discount coupon to Columbia Art & Drafting.

-All classes are held in the Bishop Scott room, in the lower part of Trinity Episcopal Cathedral’s Commons.
-Trinity Episcopal Cathedral is located at 147 NW 19th Avenue, Portland, Oregon (corner of NW 19th and Everett Street).
+Since 1996, classes have been held in the Bishop Scott room, in the lower part of Trinity Episcopal Cathedral’s Commons, Trinity Episcopal Cathedral 147 NW 19th Avenue, Portland, Oregon (corner of NW 19th and Everett Street).

 Registration for all classes is on a “first-come-first-serve” basis.
 Tuition must be paid in full and a registration form must be received by the specified registration date before a student is considered registered.
 We will fill any seats that become available prior to the first class from the waiting list.